tolgadur/uk-government-contracts-finder/README.md

 ![Screenshot](Screenshot.PNG?raw=true)

 ## API User Guide
 The gateway works has two simple endpoints.
-The first fetches all contracts published by the UK government and saves them in a simple SQLite database:
+The first fetches all contracts published by the UK governmentin the previous year and saves them in a simple SQLite database:
 ```
 REQUEST:
 curl --location --request GET 'https://localhost:44382/contracts/save/year'